RobbieTall/Plannera-ab/docs/project-memory/build-next.md

 Activation gates still required before any launch:
 - Explicit production checkout approval and an operator runbook covering Stripe configuration, webhook health, reconciliation, support and confirmed-refund verification.
 - Stripe Tax registration/settings and an appropriate default product tax code must be configured and verified without hard-coding a tax code in Plannera.
 Protected Stripe test-mode acceptance must show the Australian billing case itemises A$4.45 GST inside the fixed A$49.00 customer total.
-- Protected non-production lifecycle evidence for the exact release followed by the established Byron/Kempsey release gate.
+- Protected non-production lifecycle evidence is complete for the accepted release; Production activation still requires the established current-release Byron/Kempsey gate and explicit operator approval.
 - Production secrets/URLs and the feature flag must be configured only during the separately approved activation change.

 Required contract: